cvetan1234/Java-Programming-Assignments/README.md

 The assignments progress from a basic Tic-Tac-Toe implementation to a GUI-based version, followed by two multithreaded prime-number applications.

+This project was originally developed as part of the **Programming for AI 3 (Java)** module at Ostbayerische Technische Hochschule Amberg-Weiden (OTH Amberg-Weiden).

 ## Assignments

 ### Task 1 – Tic-Tac-Toe